balazs630/Skate-Budapest-Backend/VM INSTANCE README.md

 ```

 * Add new server connection: connect with default user/pass/database: postgres/postgres/postgres
-* Create a new main database with a new user using pgAdmin
+* Create a new user and database for production.
+Use the config from the `.env.production` dotenv file.
-* Execute seed data/migration sql scripts into the database from the `/Resources` folder.
+* Execute seed data/migration sql scripts into the production database from the `/Resources` folder.

 ### **Nginx web server install, configuration**